 Just keep it simple, all right?
 If a customer can figure out how to use your super-hydro-manu-sizer-gizmo in two seconds rather than two hours, you've got the edge and you are on the ball with competitive strategy.

 This is a particularly strong one if your customers are likely to have kids - or if they are kids.
 It might take a bit of user testing, and it's worth getting an accreditation, but believe us, it'll work.
 No one wants to end up decapitated by the less-safe tin opener on the supermarket shelves to save a few pennies - this won't help you with beating competitors.

 5. More efficient

 Does your product get more done than its rivals?
 Is it quicker?
 Easier to set up and dissemble?
-Bonanza.
-Speed, these days, is ever more of the essence - and it's an incredibly powerful sales tool.
+Speed.
+These days it's an incredibly powerful sales tool.

 6. More compact